NiuTrans/.github/profile/README.md

-NiuTrans Open Source develops large language model (LLM)-powered translation and natural language processing technologies.
-The organization is maintained by the NLP Lab at Northeastern University and NiuTrans Research.
-In addition to our open source projects, one can access our official services through 1) [NiuTrans Cloud/小牛翻译云平台](https://niutrans.com/) — Online large language model (LLM)-powered translation services and APIs, and 2) [NiuTrans Enterprise Cloud/小牛翻译企业云平台](https://vip.niutrans.com/) — Large language model (LLM)-powered document translation services for enterprises.
+NiuTrans Open Source develops open-source tools and technologies for large language model (LLM)-powered translation and natural language processing.
+The project is jointly maintained by the NLP Lab at Northeastern University and NiuTrans Research.

+In addition to our open-source projects, we provide the following official services:

+- [NiuTrans Cloud/小牛翻译云平台](https://niutrans.com/) — Online LLM-based translation services and APIs.
+- [NiuTrans Enterprise Cloud/小牛翻译企业云平台](https://vip.niutrans.com/) — Advanced document translation services for enterprises.